wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 With the concepts now defined, we can illustrate what a full flow for a message passing between two chains looks like.
 The following stages demonstrate each stage of processing the Wormhole network performs in order to route a message.

 1. **A message is emitted by a contract running on chain A** - any contract can emit messages, and the Guardians are programmed to observe all chains for these events.
 Here, the Guardians are represented as a single entity to simplify the graphics, but the observation of the message must be performed individually by each of the 19 Guardians
 2. **Signatures are aggregated** - Guardians observe and sign the message independently.
-Once enough Guardians have signed the message, the collection of signatures are combined with the message and metadata to produce a VAA
+Once enough Guardians have signed the message, the collection of signatures is combined with the message and metadata to produce a VAA
-3. **VAA submitted to target chain** - the VAA acts as proof that the Guardians have collectively attested the existence of the message payload; in order to complete the final step, the VAA itself is submitted (or relayed) to the target chain to be processed by a receiving contract
+3. **VAA submitted to target chain** - the VAA acts as proof that the Guardians have collectively attested the existence of the message payload; to complete the final step, the VAA itself is submitted (or relayed) to the target chain to be processed by a receiving contract